hackerinthewoods/hackerinthewoods.com/source/posts/2013-01-15-technical-choices-should-be-above-all-else-ethical.md

 ---
 layout: post
 published: true
-title: Technical choices should be - above all else - ethical.
+title: How to make technical choices
 description: Unless you're working for yourself, if you're building something for a client then your primary concern should be making ethical technical choices.
+category: The Cabin
 ---

 If you're working for yourself, in which case do whatever your little heart desires, but if you're building something for a client then your primary concern should be making ethical technical choices.